-Prior to working at the Consumer Protection Branch and for nearly a decade, Mr. Blume served as an assistant U.S. Attorney in the Eastern District of Pennsylvania, where he handled an active civil and criminal caseload, managed civil and criminal prosecution teams, and engaged in extensive community outreach.
-He also served as Assistant City Solicitor for the City of Philadelphia, a clerk to a judge on the federal Court of Appeals, and trial counsel for an international law firm.
-He began his career as an aide to former Pennsylvania Senator Arlen Specter.
+Prior to the DOJ, Michael served for nearly a decade as an assistant U.S. attorney in the Eastern District of Pennsylvania, where he handled an active civil and criminal caseload, managed civil and criminal prosecution teams, and engaged in extensive community outreach.
+He also served as assistant city solicitor for the city of Philadelphia, as a clerk to a judge on the federal Court of Appeals, and as trial counsel for an international law firm.
+He began his career as an aide to former U.S. Senator Arlen Specter (D-PA).